- A SIMPLE CUTTING BOARD -

-For sometime now my wife and I have need a small cutting board to use in our motor home, so this week I addressed it.
+For sometime now my wife and I have needed a small cutting board to use in our motor home, so this week I addressed it.
 This was a really easy project and I'm sure we will get years of great use from it.

 For the material I used to make my cutting board I sorted threw my scrap pile finding enough pieces to create the size of board I was after.

-I started out by cutting the scraps I was going to use to rough length with the sled on my table saw, then ripped them to rough width.
+I started out by cutting the scraps I was going to use to rough length with the sled on my table saw, then ripped them to width.

 I then ran my rough stock through the planer to clean everything up for glue up.